LLNL/axom/src/components/sidre/docs/sphinx/core_concepts.rst

 also refer to an opaque data pointer, recording no information about the data type, length, offset, or stride.

+Attribute
+---------

+Attributes provide storage for View metadata.
+When each Attribute is constructed in the DataStore, it gets a name and a default value.
+Each View inherits all of its DataStore's Attributes at their default values.
-View metadata is stored in Attributes.
-The DataStore contains the list of Attributes available, and a program may set any of these Attributes for each View.
+A program may explicitly set any of these Attributes for each View.
 The program may also query the value of a View's Attribute, query whether the Attribute was explicitly set, or clear the Attribute back to its default value.

 Attribute values are available for a program to use in its own logic.
-The write operation provided by the Group class can use an Attribute, checking whether the Attribute was explicitly set, and further extensions to Sidre that use Attributes and their values are planned.
+If a program provides an Attribute pointer to Group::save() (discussed in the next section), only Views with that Attribute explicitly set will be saved.
+Further extensions to Sidre that use Attributes and their values are planned.

 ..
 Is this brief note about AttrValues needed?

-The AttrValues class exists in Sidre as a helper to the View class and provides no external functionality.
+The AttrValues class exists in Sidre as a helper to connect Attributes with Views and provides no external functionality.

-Attribute
----------

-As noted above, Attributes provide storage for View metadata.
-When each Attribute is constructed in the DataStore, it gets a name and a default value.
-Each View inherits all of its DataStore's Attributes at their default values.
-Thus, any Attribute will always have a value.